bunelr/discrete-optimization-assignment/README.md

 redirect_stderr = true                                                ; Save stderr in the same log environment=LANG=en_US.UTF-8,LC_ALL=en_US.UTF-8
 ````
+* Install all the things that may be required by the students: make, gcc, ...

 ## Some notes:
 * In the repo, the app is configured in debug mode.
 To deploy it, you should change the last line from